myeongsuseong/myeongsuseong.github.io/_pages/prospective_members.md

 It would be best if you have more than three of the relevant experiences listed below.

-1. programming experiences using MATLAB, LabVIEW, and/or Python
+1. programming experiences using C/C++/C#, MATLAB, LabVIEW, and/or Python
 1. knowledge and hands-on-experiences in fiber optics/optics and/or acoustics
 1. knowledge and hands-on-experiences in electronics, microprocessors (e.g., Arduino), and/or mechatronic/robotic systems
+1. knowledge and/or experience in signal/image processing
 1. experiences in cell animal, and/or human experiments
 1. experiences in simulation tools
 1. experiences in machine learning (e.g., Scikit-learn or machine learning toolbox in MATLAB) and/or deep learning (e.g., Keras, TensorFlow, PyTorch, and/or Fast.ai)